MetaphorData/connectors/metaphor/unity_catalog/profile/README.md

 token: <access_token>
 ```

-See [this page](https://docs.databricks.com/en/integrations/compute-details.html) for details on how to find the values for `hosthost` and `http_path`.
+See [this page](https://docs.databricks.com/en/integrations/compute-details.html) for details on how to set the values for `hostname` and `http_path`.

 ### Optional Configurations